Why Didnt The US Claim Bermuda?

 • The U.S. refrained from claiming Bermuda due to strategic diplomatic relationships with Britain and complex historical ties.

-• Bermuda’s economic and military roles have bolstered its continued British association, despite its proximity to the U.S.
+• Economic, military, and geopolitical factors bolstered Bermuda’s continued British association, even amidst its proximity to the U.S.

 Bermuda’s British Beginnings

-Did You Know: In the early 1800s, Bermuda was referred to as the “Gibraltar of the West” because of its heavily fortified British naval bases.
+Did You Know?
+Bermuda was called the “Gibraltar of the West,” because of its strategic and heavily fortified naval bases.

 The U.S. Independence and Its Territorial Ambitions